armerj/jekyll-now/codebreaker_2019/_posts/2020-01-03-CodeBreaker-2019-Task-5.md

 	- scope contains "chat", and
 	- the token type is "access_token".

-The token is comprised of the clientID and a value derived from the client's secert.
+The token is comprised of the clientID and a value derived from the client's secret.

 {% highlight python %}
 from base64 import b64decode